Spectrally-large scale geometry in cotangent bundles: Proofs

-Explicitly, one views $G = (G\sharp \overline{F}) \sharp F$ and similarly for others.
-Moreover, the following useful lemma holds by the relation (\ref{mu3-rel}) in Section \ref{section-product}. \begin{lemma} For any $\varepsilon>0$, we can choose the Floer perturbation data such that the following chain maps
+Moreover, the following useful lemma holds by the relation (\ref{mu3-rel}) in Section \ref{section-product}. \begin{lemma}[cf. Lemma~40 in \cite{KS21}] For any $\varepsilon>0$, we can choose the Floer perturbation data such that the following chain maps

-are well-defined, filtered, and moreover, filtered chain homotopic. \end{lemma} \begin{proof} For any $z\in \CW^*(L,F)$, we have $d(\mu_3(y,x,z))+\mu_3(dy,x,z)+\mu_3(y,dx,z)+\mu_3(y,x,dz)=(y\ast x)\ast z+y\ast(x\ast z).$ As we work on $\bZ_2$, we have
+are well-defined, filtered, and moreover, filtered chain homotopic. \end{lemma} \begin{proof} For any $z\in \CW^*_\fc(L_0, L_1; F)$, we have $d(\mu_3(y,x,z))+\mu_3(dy,x,z)+\mu_3(y,dx,z)+\mu_3(y,x,dz)=(y\ast x)\ast z+y\ast(x\ast z).$ As we work on $\bZ_2$, we have

-As $\ell_{L,H}(\mu(y,x,z))\leq\ell_{L,F}(z)+a+b+\varepsilon$ for all $z$ and both $(y\ast(x\ast-))$ and $((y\ast x)\ast-)$ preserve filtrations, $(y\ast(x\ast-))$ and $((y\ast x)\ast-)$ are filtered chain homotopic. \end{proof}
+As $\ell_{L_0, L_1; F}(\mu(y,x,z))\leq\ell_{L_0, L_1;F}(z)+a+b+\varepsilon$ for all $z$ and both $(y\ast(x\ast-))$ and $((y\ast x)\ast-)$ preserve filtrations, $(y\ast(x\ast-))$ and $((y\ast x)\ast-)$ are filtered chain homotopic. \end{proof}